 3. Addressing a Technical Support Request

-Scenario: A customer cannot log in to their account.
+Scenario: A customer cannot log in to their account and keeps receiving an error message.

 4. Answering General Inquiries About Products/Services